-- The command was to destroy the troops rather than the people as indicated by other uses of the Hebrew word ‘am meaning “troops” and not “people” (1 Sam 15:4, 8; cf. Gen 14:16; Exod 14:6).
-Again, God’s command to put to death man, woman, child, and infant is hyperbole for Israel to drive this nation out of Israel’s lands.
+- The command was to destroy the troops rather than the people as indicated by other uses of the Hebrew word ‘am meaning “troops” rather than “people” (1 Sam 15:4, 8; cf. Gen 14:16; Exod 14:6).
+God’s command to put to death man, woman, child, and infant is hyperbole for Israel to drive this nation out of Israel’s lands.
 There is no account of Israel killing women and children by God’s command in the Scriptures.

 The ignorant and unstable will continue to reinterpret these passages to reject God and the Bible revealing their dishonesty.
 However, God did not command people to commit mass murder.

-Outside of God, there are no objective moral standards.
+Outside of God, no objective moral standards can exist.
 Without God, morality is subjective to each individual’s choice allowing people to rationalize their favorite behaviors.
 However, objective morality requires the existence of God — the morally perfect Creator.
 If God does not exist, then objective moral values do not exist.
 Subjective morality allows individuals and societies to invent their own morals and accept atrocities, abuses, and sexual perversions.
 Subjective morality also dissolves the responsibility of authorities to objectively condemn and implement justice against evil behavior.
-Subjective morality means that murder, abuse, rape, and extortion are not wrong for everyone.
+Subjective morality means that abuse, murder, rape, extortion, and slander are not wrong for everyone.
 Who can accuse God of genocide when people choose subjective morality and allow such atrocities in the act of rejecting God as objective moral standard?

 If there is no God, then there are no objective moral values.
 However, there are objective moral values.
 Therefore, God exists.
 God lives!
 He is love (1 John 4:8, 16).
 He is God the Father and His Son is Jesus Christ (1 John 3:16).